Project Type: New

 Construction Cost: $98.3 M

 Stoughton High School

-The proposed new Stoughton High School is envisioned to be a 21st Century High School that embodies the values of Stoughton in an educationally-appropriate and cost-effective structure.
-Specifically, the new school will be flexible, sustainable and relevant to its setting.
+The new Stoughton High School is a 21st Century High School that embodies the values of Stoughton in an educationally-appropriate and cost-effective structure.
+Specifically, the new school is flexible, sustainable, and relevant to its setting.

-To achieve these goals the new school will be a compact, three-story building configured around a small courtyard.
-This configuration fits well into the limited buildable area adjacent to the existing school and reflects the desired adjacencies expressed in Stoughton’s Educational Program.
+To achieve these goals, the new school is a compact, three-story building configured around a small courtyard.
+This fits well into the limited buildable area adjacent to the existing school and reflects the desired adjacencies expressed in the Educational Program.
 The massing of the building reflects the general internal organization, as each major programmatic component is expressed- the classroom clusters, the central core including administration and the major public spaces of auditorium and gymnasium.

-The interior layout will have sense of openness to promote the values of collaboration and the notion that “learning happens everywhere.”
-An open-style cafeteria will act as a student common strategically located at the heart of the school, adjacent to the main entry.
+The interior layout has a sense of openness to promote the values of collaboration and the notion that “learning happens everywhere.”
+An open-style cafeteria acts as a student commons strategically located at the heart of the school, adjacent to the main entry.
 Similarly, the academic classrooms are organized around open, multi-purpose collaboration areas.
-A smaller scale version of open break-out spaces are located at the intersections of the main academic corridors on each floor.
-Supervision of each of these spaces is easily achieved in both active and passive ways and faculty work spaces are de-centralized to insure adult presence throughout the school.
+There are smaller scale versions of open break-out spaces at the intersections of the main academic corridors on each floor.
+Supervision of these spaces is easily achieved in both active and passive ways and faculty work spaces are de-centralized to insure adult presence throughout the school

 “The process was impressive,” she told The Enterprise.
 “They are familiar with the community and have already worked with the facilities master plan.
 I really believe that this decision is a perfect fit for Stoughton.”